DM-Berger/kappa/notes/notes.md

 **Note**: I also tested **Krippendorf's** $\alpha$, and Gwet's **AC1/2**, but they show largely identical behaviour to $\kappa$, and so are not discussed further.

+### Point-Process or Process-Based

+Each sample can be viewed as a particle, and each predicted class its position in one-hot space $\{0, 1\}^c$.

+Or, each sample can be viewed as a discrete random variable with class probabilities
+$p_1, \dots, p_c$.
+In this case, taking the observed class predictions proportions as estimates of the true probability, we can compute the Shannon entropy of each sample (just a weighted average of the $p_i$, where each weight is $-\log p_i$).
+Since 0 entropy represents one and only one $p_i = 1$, and since entropy > 0
+however, entropy is dependent on the number of possible states, so we may want to normalize it by division by $\log(c)$.
+Also, it will require a lot of runs to get a get estimate for entropy $H$, so instead we likely want to talk about the entropy of the errors $e_i$, and not of the class predictions.

+In addition, we may simply want to get the number of uniquely predicted classes for each sample (divided by $c$ to normalize, and subtracted from 1 to make 1 = high consistency).

 ## Metric Evaluation